 "Beeea!
 We're going to be late!"

 Bea shot up from her bed at Lucy's screech, coughing; the soot that had settled on her pillow overnight had swept up again and was now taking residence in her windpipe.
 She stumbled out of bed, a lucky flail of the arms keeping her from tripping over her blankets.
 Rubbing the dusts off her cheeks, she followed the fluffy trail of carpet until she reached the door frame of the bathroom.

 This was prior to opening her eyes.
 The actual act of opening her eyes was an entire effort in itself.
 She felt along the counter for the sink, twisting both temperature knobs until the tap was at full force and splashed her face with water.

 Then came the hard part.
 With a heave, she cracked open an eyelid...

-...and promptly regretted standing in the only spot in the entire bathroom where the sunlight bounced off the mirror at just the right angle to hit her retina.
+...and promptly regretted standing in the only spot in the bathroom where the sunlight bounced off the mirror at the angle into her retina.